Traveling My Roots

 “When I see the past as ancestral wisdom, then everyone and everything is there in the moment.
 Only then will the bones rattle and the wisdom emerge from the ruins of who and what has been diminished or lost.”

 Come along for the ride.

-Sign up to get travel stories, personal reflections and audio clips from the road.
+Sign up to get short essays and sound bites from the road.